inversedMixup: Data Augmentation via Inverting Mixed Embeddings: Abstract

 \section{Abstract}

 Mixup generates augmented samples by linearly interpolating inputs and labels with a controllable ratio.
-However, since it operates in the latent embedding level, the resulting samples are not human-interpretable.
+However, since it operates at the latent embedding level, the resulting samples are not human-interpretable.
 In contrast, LLM-based augmentation methods produce sentences via prompts at the token level, yielding readable outputs but offering limited control over the generation process.
 Inspired by recent advances in LLM inversion, which reconstructs natural language from embeddings and helps bridge the gap between latent embedding space and discrete token space, we propose inversedMixup, a unified framework that combines the controllability of Mixup with the interpretability of LLM-based generation.
-Specifically, inversedMixup adopts a three-stage training procedure to align the output embedding space of a task-specific model with the input embedding space of an LLM.
-Upon successful alignment, inversedMixup can reconstruct mixed embeddings with a controllable mixing ratio into human-interpretable augmented sentences, thereby improving the augmentation performance.
-Additionally, inversedMixup provides the first empirical evidence of the manifold intrusion phenomenon in text Mixup and introduces a simple yet effective strategy to mitigate it.
+Specifically, inversedMixup aligns the output embedding space of a task-specific model with the input embedding space of an LLM, so that mixed embeddings can be reconstructed, under a controllable mixing ratio, into human-interpretable sentences.
+This interpretability provides the first empirical evidence of the manifold intrusion phenomenon in text Mixup.
+Building on this, we extend inversedMixup into a three-stage data augmentation method, and introduce a simple yet effective strategy to mitigate manifold intrusion during augmentation.
 Extensive experiments demonstrate the effectiveness and generalizability of our approach in both few-shot and fully supervised scenarios.
+Our code is available at~\url{https://github.com/pypi1412/inversedMixup}.

 \ccsdesc[500]{Computing methodologies~Natural language generation} \ccsdesc[500]{Computing methodologies~Natural language processing}

 \keywords{Mixup, Data Augmentation, LLM Inversion}